mrbean-bremen/pytest-find-dependencies/README.rst

 solely defined by ``pytest-find-dependencies``.
 This means that if you use ordering plugins like ``pytest-order``, the dependencies will still be found, if you don't exclude these tests (which may or may not be wanted).
-Using ``pytest-randomly`` will randomize the first test run and can be used in combination with ``pytest-find-dependencies`` without problems.
+Using ``pytest-randomly`` will randomize only the first test run and can be used in combination with ``pytest-find-dependencies`` without problems.

 Contributing